Stronger Than You Think

 • Addiction (also known as cannabis use disorder or substance use disorder)

+Fentanyl-laced drugs are widespread, and the first dose can be deadly.
 Fentanyl is estimated to be 50 times more powerful than heroin and 100 times more powerful than morphine.
 Just two milligrams of fentanyl, the size of two grains of salt, is enough to end a young person’s life.
-In 2022, about 85% of drug overdose deaths in New Hampshire involved fentanyl (New Hampshire Office of Chief Medical Examiner, 2023).
+In 2022, about 85% of drug overdose deaths in New Hampshire involved fentanyl.

 Opioids are a group of drugs that include synthetic opioids like fentanyl, illegal drugs like heroin, and legal prescription pain relievers such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, and morphine.